 Climb steadily up the valley, through wetlands and tussock-covered flats, before sidling along the bluffs above Lake Harris to reach the highest point on the track at Harris Saddle/TarahakaWhakatipu (1,255 m).

 Side trip – Conical Hill, 1 – 2 hours return (This walk is not recommended in snow or adverse weather conditions).
-A short, steep, rocky climb from the Harris Saddle up Conical Hill gives superb view of the Hollyford Valley through to Lake McKerrow, Martins Bay and the Tasman Sea.
+A short, steep, rocky climb from the Harris Saddle gives superb view of the Hollyford Valley through to Lake McKerrow, Martins Bay and the Tasman Sea.

-The track then descends and traverses along the exposed Hollyford Face, with expansive views over the Darran Mountains.
-This section of the track is well-known for its impressive array of alpine plants.
-A steady descent leads to Lake Mackenzie Hut.
+The track then descends and traverses along the exposed Hollyford Face, with expansive views over the Darran Mountains, with a steady descent to Lake Mackenzie Hut.

 From the Key Summit turn-off the gradual downhill walk to The Divide is through silver beech forest.
 The Divide (532m) is the lowest east/west crossing in the Southern Alps.
-A shelter, carpark and toilets are located at The Divide.
+A shelter, carpark and toilets are located there.